HeatherAn/installations-instructions/Install-Git-on-MacOS.md

+# Install Git on MacOS

-# For more recent MacOS versions
+## For more recent MacOS versions

 If you are using MacOS 10.15 ("Catalina"), 10.16 ("Big Sur), or 10.17 ("Monterey"), you will need to give "Full Disk Access" permissions to the Terminal.
 If you're using an earlier